Culture of Minnesota: Native American writers

+Louise Erdrich is a Native American author of novels, poetry, and children's books featuring Native American characters and settings.
+She is an enrolled citizen of the Turtle Mountain Band of Chippewa Indians of North Dakota.
+Erdrich is widely acclaimed as one of the most significant writers of the second wave of the Native American Renaissance.
+She has written 28 books in all, including fiction, nonfiction, poetry, and children's books.
+Among other awards, Erdrich was awarded the 2012 National Book Award for Fiction for her novel The Round House and the 2021 Pulitzer Prize for Fiction for her novel The Night Watchman.
+She owns Birchbark Books, a small independent bookstore in Minneapolis that focuses on Native American literature and the Native community in the Twin Cities.

 Poetry

 Since the early days of settlement, Minnesota has been home to poets who wrote in English and every other language spoken by the many immigrant groups who settled in the state.
 The best-known English-language poets from Minnesota are Oscar C. Eliason, Robert Bly, Gregory Corso, Siri Hustvedt, and Thomas M. Disch.
 The state Poet Laureate was Joyce Sutphen, who grew up in St. Joseph and teaches at Gustavus Adolphus College in St. Peter.
 The current state Poet Laureate is Gwen Westerman, who teaches at Minnesota State University, Mankato.

 Although Henry Wadsworth Longfellow never visited Minnesota, his poem The Song of Hiawatha is set there and is based on Ojibwe and Ottawa legends collected and published by Henry Rowe Schoolcraft, on Mary Henderson Eastman's 1849 book Dahcotah, or Life and Legends of the Sioux Around Fort Snelling, and on an 1855 photograph of Minnehaha Falls by Alexander Hessler.
 The epic tells the story of Hiawatha, a warrior from the Lake Superior Ojibwe, and his star-crossed love affair with Minnehaha, a Dakota woman.
 Longfellow's hero is based heavily upon the Ojibwe legends surrounding the trickster spirit Nanabozho and also contains Longfellow's own innovations.

 Some locations, such as Lake Nokomis, are named in honor of the poem.
 The Dakota people called the falls "Minnehaha", which means simply waterfall, long before the construction of Fort Snelling, and Longfellow named Hiawatha's wife in honor of the falls and set romantic scenes between them there.
 For this reason, Minnehaha Falls remains a very popular tourist site.

 In Minnesota folklore, the ghost of Confessional poet John Berryman, who killed himself on January 7, 1972, by jumping from the Washington Avenue Bridge in Minneapolis onto the west bank of the Mississippi River, is said to be seen sitting on the railing of that bridge.